SciCompKL/derivgrind/README.md

-# DerivGrind
+# Derivgrind

-DerivGrind is a tool for forward-mode algorithmic differentiation (AD) of compiled programs, implemented in the [Valgrind](https://valgrind.org/) instrumentation framework for building dynamic analysis tools.
+Derivgrind is a tool for forward-mode algorithmic differentiation (AD) of compiled programs, implemented in the [Valgrind](https://valgrind.org/) instrumentation framework for building dynamic analysis tools.

-We give more details on DerivGrind's mechanics in our paper.
+We give more details on Derivgrind's mechanics in our paper.

 ## Quick start
 - Make sure you have the required tools, headers and libraries, which are listed in